Amjad992/Personal-Website/README.md

-You can check live version of the app at http://amjadmajed.me
+You can check live version of the website at http://amjadmajed.me